Nathalie-Leenders/nathalie-leenders.github.io/content/posts/Sharepointfilteronyear/index.en.md

 ---
 ## Usecase

-You have a sharepoint list with birthdays, on a date column, but dont know how to filter on them to show the last few days or upcoming few days if someone has (had) their birthday.
+You have a SharePoint list with birthdays, on a date column, but dont know how to filter on them to show the last few days or upcoming few days if someone has (had) their birthday.

 I couldnt figure out how to do this, and then a colleague of mine Remco Bruijstens (thank you!) suggested this method, and after testing it worked.
 Kudos to him, and I wanted to share with you how to accomplish this.